mrinalkumarjha/GitDemo/README.md

 # To check log like how much commit we have added
 	git log

-# to chenge back to master
+# To switch branch
-	git checkout master
+	git checkout master : to get into master git checkout develop : to get into develop

 # To mearge feature branch to develop
 git merge feature/new-feature-branch